ColoreFreddo/FROST/README.md

 # FROST
 This application (written in Python) allow users easy domain public info lookup, store them in a database, and search them in an intuitive GUI.
+FROST is intended for didactical purposes or web analisys, not for illegal means.

 ## Features